dhivyapriyar/AddNum/README.md

 ## Aim:
 To develop an Android application that accepts two numbers from the user and displays their sum.
 ## Algorithm:
 1. Start the program.

 2. Open Android Studio and create a new project.

 3.Design the layout with:

-Two EditText fields for number input.
+ -Two EditText fields for number input.

-One Button to perform addition.
+ -One Button to perform addition.

-One TextView to display the result.
+ -One TextView to display the result.

 4. In the MainActivity.java file:

-Retrieve input values from the EditText fields.
+ -Retrieve input values from the EditText fields.

-Convert the inputs to integers.
+ -Convert the inputs to integers.

-Perform addition of the two numbers.
+ -Perform addition of the two numbers.

-Display the result in the TextView.
+ -Display the result in the TextView.

 5. Run the application on an emulator or real device.